AhmedYoussef95/Ecoli-dynamic-interactome/README.md

 * A score of 0 means no change in PPI behavior compared to the reference condition
 * A positive score suggests PPI disruption
 * A negative score suggests PPI strengthening

+# Case study

+To see an application of the pipeline to make discoveries on the dynamics of the *E. coli* interactome, see [Youssef et al. (2023)](https://www.authorea.com/users/602611/articles/633380-dynamic-remodeling-of-escherichia-coli-interactome-in-response-to-environmental-perturbations?commit=26cb401024abe8cce3117ce3e44ece4078c18892).